-Make-Ahead Creole-Style Shrimp Etouffee is a “saucy two-step” recipe where the roux-based sauce is made up to 2 days in advance so that you can easily finish and deliver this decadent, delicious meal on a busy weeknight—like Mardi Gras!
+Make-Ahead Creole-Style Shrimp Etouffee is a “saucy two-step” recipe.
+The roux-based sauce is made up to 2 days in advance so that you can easily finish and deliver this decadent, delicious meal on a busy weeknight—like Mardi Gras!

 In celebration of Mardi Gras this week, I made shrimp etouffee—a decadent, once-a-year treat.
-Roux-based sauces take time, though—particularly in the case of étouffée and gumbo, for which the roux is dark (and, for the latter, even darker).
-There’s just no getting around the 20–25 minutes of low-and-slow, constant whisking so that the butter and flour don’t burn, but do develop the rich, nutty flavor that’s critical to the etouffee flavor profile.
+Roux-based sauces take time, though.
+This is particularly true in the case of étouffée and gumbo, for which the roux is dark (and, for the latter, even darker).
+There’s just no getting around the 20–25 minutes of low-and-slow, constant whisking.
+This ensures that the butter and flour don’t burn, but do develop the rich, nutty flavor that’s critical to the etouffee flavor profile.

 Given that, I realized that shrimp etouffee doesn’t exactly lend itself to busy weeknights, which is exactly when Mardi Gras falls.